 DISCLAIMER Prices and itineraries are correct at the time of printing, however they are subject to change due to weather or local conditions, availabilities or factors beyond our control.

-You will head for lunch at the Shelter Bay Marina then continue to the visitor center at the new Agua Clara Locks on the Atlantic side which are part of the Panama Canal expansion, inaugurated on June 26, 2016.
-The US$5.25 billion project included, among other tasks, dredging works on both ends of the canal and the route itself in order to increase water depth and the straightening of bends along the route that will allow larger ships to transit through the canal.
+Enjoy lunch at the Shelter Bay Marina then continue to the Panama Canal visitors’ center at Agua Clara Locks.
+Opened in 2016 the locks are part of the Panama Canal expansion.
+The US$5.25 billion project included, among other tasks, dredging work on both ends of the canal and the route itself in order to increase water depth and the straightening of bends along the route that will allow larger ships to transit through the canal.
 The most important aspect of the project, however, was the building of two new sets of locks, one at each terminus of the canal, which will increase the waterway’s capacity to move cargo from one ocean to the other by 50% within the next 15 years and will allow the passage of bigger ships (almost 3 times the capacity of the largest size vessels that can cross the old locks.
-The new locks accommodate neopanamax ships that can carry up to 14,000 containers.
-A ship with this capacity pays approximately US$850,000.00 in toll fees to cross the Panama Canal.
+The new locks accommodate Neopanamax ships that can carry up to 14,000 containers.
+A ship with this capacity pays an average of US$850,000.00 in toll fees to cross the Panama Canal.
 The new locks were designed to reuse up to 60% of the fresh water that would flow into the ocean by using recycling water basins.

 - This tour operates on non-holiday weekdays due to the train’s schedule.
 The tour may be offered on weekends and holidays without the train ride.

 - Binoculars (available for rent at Ancon Expeditions of Panama)